How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Step #8

 Now, look for WLAN AutoConfig in the Services window.
-Again, double-click on this and make sure it is set to “Automatic,” and start if it is not running.
+Again, double-click on this and ensure it is set to “Automatic,” and start if it is not running.
 Click “Apply” and “OK” when you are finished making these changes.

-This should resolve your Invalid IP Configuration error problem, but if it doesn’t, you can continue reading the next method.
+This should resolve your Invalid IP Configuration error problem, but if it doesn’t, you can continue reading the following method.

 Fix #7: Do a Clean Boot

 If third-party apps interfere with the connection, restarting the computer without these apps running should resolve the matter.
-A clean boot reboots the computer with only necessary Microsoft apps running.
-A clean boot is not the same thing as booting into safe mode.
+A clean boot reboots the laptop with only necessary Microsoft apps running, and a clean boot is not the same as booting into safe mode.

 Step #1

-Log as an administrator.
-Once you have logged in, press the [R] key and the [Windows] key at the same time to open the Run box.
+Log in as an administrator.
+Once you have logged in, simultaneously press the [R] key and the [Windows] key to open the Run box.
 Type “msconfig” in it without quotation marks, and click the “OK” button.

 Step #2